Candidates for Georgia’s top offices faced a Friday deadline to report how much cash they raised in 2019 as they pivot to an election year.

-Republican U.S. Sen. David Perdue also has yet to report.
-In October, he reported more than $6 million in his campaign account.
+Republican incumbent U.S. Sen. David Perdue raised $1.9 million in the fourth quarter and reported about $7.8 million in his campaign account.

 Georgia Senate – Loeffler race

-Democrat Matt Lieberman said he’ll report raising more than $700,000 since he entered the race in October.
-He did not disclose his cash on hand.
+Democrat Matt Lieberman reported raising more than $700,000 since he entered the race in October.
+He has about $370,000 in cash on hand.

 Georgia 6th District race

-Democratic U.S. Rep. Lucy McBath has yet to file her latest financial report.
-She disclosed roughly $1.3 million in her campaign account.
+Democratic U.S. Rep. Lucy McBath raised nearly $1 million in the fourth quarter.
+She has roughly $2 million in her campaign account.